AngKhaiPin/Assignment-Cpp/PART1.md

 11. Added command for player to enter.
 12. Added 'up', 'down', 'left', 'right' command for alien movement.
 13. Added 'help' command.
-14. Alien moves according to command in game board
-15. Alien behaves when encounter objects
+14. Alien behaves when encounter objects

 ### To Do